andrewstarritt/quaternion/README.md

 a) the real part and an optional imaginary parts. r, i, j and k must be float or type which can be converted to float;

-b) from an angle (radians) and a 3-tuple axis (automatically normalised), which generates a rotator quaternion rotation that can be used with the rotate mothod;
+b) from an angle (radians) and a 3-tuple axis of rotation (automatically normalised),  which generates a rotator quaternion that can be used with the rotate mothod;

 d) from a single number parameter: int, float, complex or another Quaternion.
    When the number is complex, the imaginary part of the complex is assigned